 Founding Board Members

-The first board members are the co-owners of the ranch property and now that the ranch has been purchased the Creative Healing Arts Center is coming to life very fast.
+The former board members were the co-owners of the ranch property and now that the ranch has been purchased the Creative Healing Arts Center.
 All of the partners have been in the healing work with me and have great passion for the healing arts and the natural environment.
 In 2014 we started to broaden our base with board members and invite in a balance of feminine energy along with more people with outside interests.

 David Elliott